-In 2013, I started telling the stories of accordionists in America, because I believe that people in the U.S. have forgotten that this instrument is not new to North America.
-It has been a part of our pioneer experience since the mid 1800’s.
+I started telling the stories of accordionists in America, because I believe that people in most of the U.S. have forgotten this instrument or don’t know that it has been a part of our pioneer experience since the mid 1800’s.

-It was used in the early Gospel, Blues and the Boogie Woogie………
+And also heard in early recordings of Gospel, Blues and Boogie Woogie………

 …….
-Art Van Damme was very cool and toured the world for 40 years to bring Jazz to a wider audience.
+The very cool Art Van Damme tirelessly toured the world for over 40 years and brought American made Jazz as performed on the accordion, to a wider audience.

-The Piano Accordion has been involved in the music scene and behind the scenes, for many, many decades, used by hard working, successful professional musicians.
+The accordion has been involved in the music scene and behind the scenes for many decades, used by successful, professional musicians.

-In 2012, out of the Phoenix valley rose Arizona’s own homegrown band, KONGOS, who composed and recorded the most successful, Piano Accordion based hit song of all time, “Come With Me Now”.
-They shattered all records, blew everyone away, and gained a world wide following.
+In 2012, out of the Phoenix Valley arose Arizona’s own homegrown band, KONGOS, who composed and recorded the most successful, piano accordion-based hit song of all time, “Come With Me Now”.
+It shattered all records, blew everyone away, and earned Johnny Kongos and his brothers a world wide following.

-Also, 2012 was the year that the Comets, along with Johnny Grande, were recognized by their induction into the Rock & Roll Hall of Fame.
+Also, 2012 was the year that Bill Haley’s group, the Comets, along with Johnny Grande, was recognized by their induction into the Rock & Roll Hall of Fame.

 Bruce Springsteen’s E Street Band, co-founded by the late Danny Federici in New Jersey in 1969, was inducted into the Rock & Roll Hall of Fame, in 2014.

-The intentions of Accordion Americana are to present the Piano Accordion in the best possible light, to tell the stories of working accordionists, and to share their contributions to live and recorded music within the last fifty years.
-With a few exceptions, the focus is on the Piano Accordion and the role that it plays in Americana music, from Roots, Country and Popular music to Jazz.
+The intentions of Accordion Americana are to present the accordion in the best possible light, to tell the stories of working accordionists, some well known and others seldom heard of, and to share their contributions to live and recorded music within the last fifty years.
+With a few special exceptions, the focus is on the piano accordion and the role that it has played in Americana music, from Roots, Country and Pop music to Blues and Jazz.

 It’s all about the music!